KnpLabs/bad-jokes/README.md

 ##How to add a joke
 For the moment the only way to add a joke is to write it somewhere in the middle of [this file](https://github.com/KnpLabs/bad-jokes/blob/master/assets/jokes.json), respecting the format:
 `"UUID": "Question?
 Answer.",`
+To generate a UUID, you can open your terminal and type the command `uuidgen`